Norvel Lee: Education

-Lee received a Bachelor of Science Degree in Physical Education from Howard University, Master of Arts Degree in Adult Education from Federal City College (now known as the University of the District of Columbia) in 1969, and ABD from Catholic University, all located in Washington, D.C.
+Lee received a Bachelor of Science Degree in Physical Education from Howard University, Master of Arts Degree in Adult Education from Federal City College (now known as the University of the District of Columbia) in 1969, and an ABD from Catholic University, all located in Washington, D.C.

 Boxing career

 Norvel Lee began his boxing career while enrolled at Howard University.
 In 1948 he was on the U.S. Olympic Boxing Team for the London Olympics.
-In 1949 and 1950, he won the central division Intercollegiate Athletic Association championship.
-In 1950 and 1951, he won the National AAU crown, the New York City Golden Gloves championship and the Chicago Golden Gloves title.
+In 1949 and 1950, he won the Central Division Intercollegiate Athletic Association championship.
+In 1950 and 1951, he won the National AAU crown, the New York City Golden Gloves championship, and the Chicago Golden Gloves title.
 In 1951, he also participated in the Pan American Games in Argentina.

-In 1952 at the 15th Olympiad in Helsinki, Finland he won the gold medal and for the light-heavyweight class.
+In 1952 at the 15th Olympiad in Helsinki, Finland he won the gold medal for the light-heavyweight class.
 He was awarded the Val Barker Trophy as the outstanding boxer at the 1952 Olympic Games.
-The US team won five boxing gold medals in the Helsinki Game, including one for seventeen year old Floyd Patterson who Lee mentored before and during the games.
+The US team won five boxing gold medals in the Helsinki Games, including one for seventeen-year-old Floyd Patterson who Lee mentored before and during the games.
 He didn't box again until the 1955 Pan Games in Mexico City where he won the bronze medal.
 After repeated offers, he refused to box professionally and retired with a 100-5 amateur record.

-Lee maintained involvement in various administrative and policy-making boxing organizations, including serving as a member of the District of Columbia Boxing Commission for ten years; Chairman of the Commission for six years; and member of the executive board of the World Boxing Association for four years.
+Lee maintained involvement in various administrative and policy-making boxing organizations, including serving as a member of the District of Columbia Boxing Commission for ten years; Chairman of the commission for six years; and member of the executive board of the World Boxing Association for four years.
 He was an inductee and past president of the D.C.
-Boxing Hall of Fame, and Chief Judge, D.C.
+Boxing Hall of Fame, and Chief Judge of, D.C.
 Boxing Commission.
 In 1964 he was invited to Gambia and Mali in Africa as a goodwill ambassador to teach boxing for two months in summer training programs.

-Civil Rights Case
+Civil rights case

 In 1948, while returning from the 1948 Olympics to his hometown of Eagle Rock, he was arrested for violating the Jim Crow laws and refusing to move from his seat in the white-only section of a passenger train car; the NAACP posted his bail.
 He was found guilty and ordered to pay a fine of $5.
 He appealed to the Circuit Court of Allegheny County and lost.
 He was found guilty and fined $25.
 He appealed the case again and went before the Virginia State Supreme Court [Norvell Lee v.
-Commonwealth of Virginia, record 3558 (1949)] and the judgement of the court was overturned, resulting in him winning the landmark case.
+Commonwealth of Virginia, Record 3558 (1949)] and the judgment of the court was overturned, resulting in him winning the landmark case.